 Okta’s diversity and inclusion efforts did not begin the day after George Floyd took his last breath.
 Our journey started 11 years ago when our founders Todd McKinnon (CEO) and Frederic Kerrest (COO) articulated a desire to reflect the community we serve.
-Within the last three years, this has led to the appointment of two Black board members, the hiring of a Diversity and Inclusion director, and the development of 3 Employee Resource Group (ERG).
+Within the last three years, this has led to the appointment of two Black board members, the hiring of a Diversity and Inclusion director, and the development of 3 Employee Resource Groups (ERG).
 This existing leadership structure has enabled Okta to quickly respond against the recent outrageous acts of racism and injustice.
-These strutures also served to provide support to Black colleagues, and to pinpoint positive actions to be taken towards diversity, racial equity and justice within and outside the Okta Community.
+These structures also served to provide support to Black colleagues and to pinpoint positive actions to be taken towards diversity, racial equity and justice within and outside the Okta Community.

-[email protected] is organized with structured committees, each aligned to specific methods and focused on the execution of key targets.
+POC@Okta is organized with structured committees, each aligned to specific methods and focused on the execution of key targets.
 Committees are aligned with internal and external partners, as follows: